shanecelis/shanecelis.github.com-defunct/_posts/2013-05-20-why-im-trying-literate-programming.md

 the literate programming tools use LaTeX as their documentation language because Knuth, who started it all, did.
-And it is comforting that my documentation and code is in plaintext, can be checked in to git and diff'd, but that doesn't prevent me from using rich means to better describe what my program does, should do, and can inspire others to do.
+And it is comforting that my documentation and code is in plaintext, can be checked in to git and diff'd, but that doesn't prevent me from using a richer medium to better describe what my program does, should do, and can inspire others to do.

 Disadvantages